Justice Department says heart of health law unconstitutional

 Texas says that without the fine in place the requirement to have health insurance is unconstitutional and that the entire law should be struck down as a result.

-The administration says it agrees with Texas that the so-called individual mandate will be unconstitutional without the fine.
-It also says that provisions shielding people with medical conditions from being denied coverage or charged higher premiums and limiting how much insurers can charge older Americans should fall as well.
+The administration said it agrees with Texas that the so-called individual mandate will be unconstitutional without the fine.
+It also said that provisions shielding people with medical conditions from being denied coverage or charged higher premiums and limiting how much insurers can charge older Americans should fall as well.

-But it says the rest of the law, including Medicaid expansion, can remain in place.
+But it said the rest of the law, including Medicaid expansion, can remain in place.

 In many ways, the lawsuit, filed in February, is a replay of the politically divided litigation that ended with the Supreme Court upholding the health care overhaul in 2012.
 In the new suit, California is leading a group of Democrat-led states in defending the law.